vladp72/iffl/docs/README.md

     if (server_api_call(&buffer, &buffer_size)) {
         //
         // If server call succeeded the
-        // take ownershipt of the buffer
+        // take ownership of the buffer
         //
         char_array_list data{ iffl::attach_buffer{},
                               buffer,